ecoplan-avanta/n8n-nodes-avanta/README.md

 ### Credentials Setup

-1. In n8n, go to **Credentials** and create new **Avanta API** credentials
+1. In n8n, go to **Credentials** and create new **avanta API** credentials
 2. Fill in the required fields:
-   - **Host**: Your Avanta API base URL including store scope (e.g., `https://your-avanta-instance.com/rest/STORE_CODE` or `https://your-avanta-instance.com/rest/all` for all stores)
+   - **Host**: Your avanta API base URL including store scope (e.g., `https://your-avanta-instance.com/rest/STORE_CODE` or `https://your-avanta-instance.com/rest/all` for all stores)
-   - **Access Token**: Your Avanta API access token
+   - **Access Token**: Your avanta API access token

 ### Getting API Credentials

-To obtain your Avanta API credentials, you'll need to generate an access token through the Avanta admin interface:
+To obtain your avanta API credentials, you'll need to generate an access token through the avanta admin interface:

 #### Step 1: Access the Admin Panel
-1. Log into your Avanta system with administrator privileges
+1. Log into your avanta system with administrator privileges
 2. Navigate to **System > Integrations > API Tokens** in the admin menu

 #### Step 2: Create a New Integration Token